How do Vietnamese Farmers Live and Work?

 Farmers wear long-sleeve shirts to work.
 (Lam Tran/Pixabay)

-To improve the experience, many travel companies in Vietnam run eco-tours, which give you a chance to become a farmer explore his work, and wear traditional dresses.
+To improve the experience, many travel companies in Vietnam run eco-tours, which allow you to become a farmer, explore his work, and wear traditional dresses.

 You can find a few tours, such as: